SpamScope/mail-parser/README.rst

 -  subject
 -  to

-There are other properties to get: - body - headers - attachments -
-sender IP address - to domains
+There are other properties to get: - body - body html - body plain - headers - attachments - sender IP address - to domains

 To get custom headers you should replace “-” with “\_”.
 Example for header ``X-MSMail-Priority``: